juharris/code-reviewer/README.md

 organization_url: 'https://dev.azure.com/{organization}'
 project: {project_name}
 repository_name: {repository_name}

 # The number of pull requests to check in each run.
 top: 80

+# The status of the pull requests to check.
+# Defaults to 'active'.
+# status can be 'abandoned', 'active', 'all', 'completed', 'notSet'
+# See https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-requests/get-pull-requests?view=azure-devops-rest-7.1&tabs=HTTP#pullrequeststatus for more information.
+# Note that the script cannot comment on pull requests that are completed because the diff cannot be computed.
+status: 'active'

 # Eventually the script will try to figure out your email and ID automatically.
 # Your email associated with ADO.